richardbiely/gaia-ecs/README.md

 });
 ```

->**NOTE:**<br/>If there are 100 Position components in the chunk and only one them changes, the other 99 are considered changed as well.
+>**NOTE:**<br/>If there are 100 Position components in the chunk and only one of them changes, the other 99 are considered changed as well.
 This chunk-wide behavior might seem counter-intuitive but it is in fact a performance optimization.
 The reason why this works is because it is easier to reason about a group of entities than checking each of them separately.

 ## Unique components
 Unique component is a special kind of data that exists at most once per chunk.
 In other words, you attach data to one chunk specifically.
 It survives entity removals and unlike generic components, they do not transfer to a new chunk along with their entity.